Process and Performance Management (PPM):

 Five work teams were established around critical areas, areas we knew needed overhaul.
 These focused on processes within position control, fixed assets, maintenance work orders, special needs transportation, and preschool enrollment.
 Teams were made up of cross-department district personnel, as well as principal representatives.
 As the end user, the principal’s voice was critical in determining if processes would work.

-Through a grant from KASA (KY Association for School Administrators) five new teams are working diligently on strategic planning processes, fleet service performance, new construction, enrollment, and next steps with position control.
+Through the PPM department five teams are working diligently on strategic planning processes, fleet service performance, new construction, enrollment, and next steps with position control.
 As a result of these two rounds of projects, and the use of DMAIC tools, the District has saved almost $1,000,000, as over 60 District and school leaders have engaged in in-depth PPM work.
 Beyond cost savings, the PPM work is having a strong positive impact on students.
 The District’s strategic planning process is more intentionally focused on teaching and learning and communication with our community, enrollment is less costly and burdensome on parents, and new construction will more clearly address instructional needs of students.